 Look Into The Average Price

-Similarly, if you’re a little further down the line of your diagnosis and treatment, make sure you look up the average price of the operation or medication you’re about to go under.
+Similarly, if you’re a little further down your diagnosis and treatment line, make sure you look up the average price of the operation or medication you’re about to go under.

 Why do you need to do this?
 To make sure you’ve got some power on your side.
 The more you know about what it usually costs, the better you can negotiate down the price if need be.

 Research Financial Aid Programs

-Alongside being able to pay via a payment plan, you may also be entitled to financial assistance at the same time.
-Be sure to ask about this before paying a bill, or setting up your payment plan.
+Alongside being able to pay via a payment plan, you may also be entitled to financial assistance simultaneously.
+Ask about this before paying a bill or setting up your payment plan.

 Don’t Be Afraid to Negotiate

-As we mentioned earlier, sometimes you’ll have to negotiate with a healthcare professional or two.
+As we mentioned earlier, you’ll sometimes have to negotiate with a healthcare professional.
 The idea of doing that alone can be scary.
-In the moment it can feel next to impossible to manage.
+In the moment, it can feel next to impossible to manage.

-If you can’t do this face to face or on the phone, you can always send emails to enquire and follow up about your choices.
-And there’s always a reliable advocate nearby that will be able to stand on your behalf.
+If you can’t do this face-to-face or on the phone, you can always send emails to enquire and follow up about your choices.
+And there’s always a reliable advocate nearby that can stand on your behalf.

-This includes applying for aid, paying bit by bit, and ultimately negotiating for lower prices with the healthcare provider themselves.
+This includes applying for aid, paying bit by bit, and ultimately negotiating lower prices with the healthcare provider themselves.
 Take some time and do your own research into these methods, and don’t let yourself stray from being able to see a doctor again.